Ambulance Service (Emergency Duties) Long Service and Good Conduct Medal: Appearance

 The medal is circular, 1.4 in in diameter, and made of cupro-nickel.
-The obverse bears the crowned effigy of the reigning sovereign, surrounded by the royal titles, ELIZABETH II DEI GRATIA REGINA F.D.
+The obverse bears the crowned effigy of the reigning sovereign, surrounded by the royal titles; during the reign of Queen Elizabeth II: ELIZABETH II DEI GRATIA REGINA F.D. and since the 2023 coronation of King Charles III: CHARLES III DEI GRATIA REX FID DEF (by the Grace of God, Queen / King, Defender of the Faith).
 The reverse depicts the insignia of the NHS ambulance services trusts or, for awards in Scotland that of the Scottish Ambulance Service, with the words FOR EXEMPLARY SERVICE above.

 The medal has a ring suspension, the 1.25 in wide ribbon being green with white edges that are bisected by a narrow green stripe.